Skip to Content

 Coat Maintenance

-Given their low-shedding nature, regular trims are essential to prevent continuous hair growth.
+Regular trims are essential to prevent matting.
 Grooming can either be a DIY task or done by a professional.
 Costs differ based on location, your dog’s size, and their behavior during sessions.
 Typically, grooming charges range from $65 to $120.

 Bernedoodle Cost and Where to Find One